openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 With grant type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.

-Note: this flow is based on OAuth 2.0 and the Authorization Code Grant type, but it can be used with other grant types as well.
+Note: this flow is based on OAuth 2.0 and the Authorization Code Grant type, but this specification can be used with other OAuth grant types as well.

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}